Raf Vallone

-Raffaele Vallone (17 February 1916 – 31 October 2002) was an Italian actor and footballer.
+Raffaele "Raf" Vallone (17 February 1916 – 31 October 2002) was an Italian actor and footballer.
 One of the top male Italian stars of the 1950s and 1960s, he first became known for his association with the neorealist movement, and found success in several international productions.
 On stage, he was closely associated with the works of Arthur Miller.
 He played the role of Eddie Carbone in A View from the Bridge several times, including Sidney Lumet's 1962 film adaptation, for which he won the David di Donatello for Best Actor.

 Early life

 Vallone was born in Tropea, Calabria, the son of a lawyer, and moved to Turin at an early age.
 He attended Liceo classico Cavour and studied law and philosophy at the University of Turin, where his professors included Leone Ginzburg and future President Luigi Einaudi.
 After graduation, he was employed at his father's law firm.

 In 1941, Vallone became the culture editor for the culture section of L'Unità, then the official newspaper of the Italian Communist Party, and also a film and drama critic for the Turin newspaper La Stampa.
 An anti-fascist, he joined the Italian resistance organization Giustizia e Libertà in 1943, after the Badoglio Proclamation.
 He was arrested and incarcerated in Como, but escaped during a prisoner transfer, swimming across Lake Como in the process.